ucatbas/permify-sdk-samples/java/rest/README.md

 # Permify Java SDK

-This repository contains a sample usage for the Java SDK for Permify.
+This repository contains a sample usage for the Java REST SDK for Permify.

 ## Getting Started